ADLINK/meta-adlink-x86-64bit/README.md

 &nbsp;&nbsp;<h5 id="40">6.1  USB Drive Deployment </h5>

-Enter the following command and identify your USB drive :
+&nbsp;&nbsp;Enter the following command and identify your USB drive :

 	lsblk

 &nbsp;&nbsp;**Note**: the device name you are searching for and it should looks like /dev/sdb or /dev/sdc

-Enter the following command to deploy the image to your USB drive:
+&nbsp;&nbsp;Enter the following command to deploy the image to your USB drive:

 	sudo dd if="image name" of="your device name" sync